Akalu/microservices-bible/README.md

  1) autonomy - each Microservice can know about existence of others ones, but they are egoists and don't care
  2) resilience - Microservices work together and on their own, because in a distributed system a service can’t trust its collaborators
  3) transparency - we need to know what is going on in this cloud.
-One can be more confident in a service if One can reliably deploy and monitor it.
+In order to be more confident in a service one can reliably deploy and monitor it.
 Service monitoring should include log aggregation and service-level health checks - use ELK for that
  4) automation - need this if we have 10^n microservices, where n -> infinity
  5) alignment - consistency is the key.